Carolina kayakers, get ready for waterfowl hunting from kayaks

 Hunting in a kayak allows you to be mobile, to go where the birds are.
 Try to hide the boat in surrounding vegetation rather than installing a blind contraption on your boat.
 That way, you can bug out quickly and efficiently if needed.

-Teal season opens Sept.
-11 in both Carolinas.
+The 2023 early teal season opens Sept.
+15 in South Carolina and Sept.
+15 in North Carolina.
 It closes Sept.
-26 in South Carolina and Sept.
-29 in North Carolina.
+30 in South Carolina and Sept.
+30 in North Carolina.
 In the Tarheel State, hunting is open only east of US 17 .

 For everyone else in the Carolinas, there is Canada goose hunting.
 Over the past several years, early season waterfowlers have discovered the benefits of field hunting for resident Canadas.
 But this type of hunting can be hit or miss without up-to-the-minute scouting.